Connie Ann Kirk

 Connie Ann Kirk (born February 14, 1957) is an American author.
 Her books cover a range of subjects including concise literary biographies for students, bio-critical literary studies, and references.
 She has also written a fiction picture book for children.
 Her articles, both in print and online, address topics in literature, poetry, popular culture, history, education, art, television, science, sports, and film.

-Lfe and education
+Life and education

 Connie Ann Kirk was born on February 14, 1957, in Wellsville, New York, and raised in upstate New York.

 She received a Ph.D. in English literature and creative writing from Binghamton University in 2004.

 Career

 Published works

 Among Kirk's first published books include several titles for Greenwood Press's series of concise biographies for students.
 One of these, which became a bestseller for the press, was a biography of British author J. K. Rowling.
 A reviewer at the School Library Journal wrote that "the scholarly writing style and evaluative content make this volume useful to high school students studying Rowling and her work."

 That book has been translated into Japanese, Chinese, and Estonian.

 In 2004, Kirk's children's picture book -- Sky Dancers—was published by Lee & Low Books.
 Sky Dancers is about the Mohawk skyscraper builders in 1930s New York City and was selected by The Children's Book Committee at Bank Street College of Education for their Best Children's Books of the Year and by Rutgers University's EconKids program as one of their "Top 5 Books on Human Resources."

 Kirk developed an interest in poet Emily Dickinson during her doctoral studies at Binghamton.
 She has presented her scholarly work on the poet internationally, including at Oxford University.
 In addition, several of her articles related to the poet appear in academic journals and scholarly books.

 Her book on Emily Dickinson grew out of her dissertation.